Abillu/ChallengeM12_Upload/README.md

 All in, the model using resampled data was much better at detecting borrowers who are likely to default than  the model generated using the original, imbalanced  data.

-In this analysis  where the company's priority is  to build a less risky loan book, model 2 is recommended because it has better recall score  for  the '1` (high-risk loan) class than model 1 as it is correctly claassying 99% of the truly high risk loans.
+In this analysis  where the company's priority is  to build a less risky loan book, model 2 is recommended because it has better recall score  for  the '1` (high-risk loan) class than model 1 as it is correctly classfying 99% of the truly high risk loans.